 When Irma graduated from Notre Dame High School in Alameda, she knew one thing for certain–she wanted to teach music.
 She also liked the Sisters who had taught her and thought that maybe becoming a Sister was a path she should try.
 Find out where this path has led her.

 While inspired by St. Julie Billiart’s simplicity and loving spirit, Phyllis wasn’t attracted to religious groups and felt she wasn’t “Sister material.”
 It turns out she was Sister material and you’ll enjoy reading about her 50+ years of ministry!

 “There was no doubt in my mind that I was supposed to become a Sister of Notre Dame, but never in my wildest dreams did I think I’d stay for 50 years!”
-You’ll want to read about her 50+ years of ministries.
+You’ll enjoy reading about her 60 years of ministries.

 Phyllis attended Notre Dame High School where, influenced by the Sisters who taught there, she realized that she, too, wanted to serve and make a difference in the world.
 Find out how Sr. Phil “makes a difference.”

 Terry is a lifelong artist, who currently serves as the Director of Communications for the East-West Province of the Sisters of Notre Dame de Namur.
 Her service as a member of the Notre Dame Congregational Leadership Team inspired her deeply.
 Find out how, and learn more about her life here.

 Liane is still in awe of where her life journey has taken her.
 Part of her many years of ministry were spent in Peru.
 Nowadays you’ll find Sister working in special education and in spiritual direction.
 You can read more here about Sister’s journey.